 In the 1830s, the world got the very first photograph ever taken - the famous view from the window at Le Gras, taken by the great Nicéphone Niépce.
 It was a remarkable event in arts because there was finally a way to capture reality exactly as it is.
 However, this was a grainy and colorless picture, still quite unable to capture all the splendor of the scenery; because of technological limits, it took Niépce several days of exposure to make it, so we can only imagine all the colors he would have caught.
 Still, the camera of the moment successfully captured light, and those who came after Niépce realized that light is exactly what they need to examine further, in order to harness all the colors associated with it.

 The early experiments in color photography came shortly after the medium itself was invented, at the beginning of the 1840s.
 The goal was to find a material which would assume the colors of the light falling on it; the most successful among them was the projection of solar spectrum directly onto the sensitive surface, although it again asked for several hours, and even days, of exposure.
 In 1856, minister Levi Hill released the first official process of achieving color using daguerreotypes, although it was incredibly complicated and thus regarded as useless.
 His method is now known as “Hillotype” and it has been confirmed that he would embellish his photos after to make them more vivid.
 Around the same time, Edmond Becquerel managed to achieve better results, although he couldn’t prevent the colors from quickly fading when the images were exposed to light for viewing.
-Yet it wasn’t until the 1880s that the first practical technique appeared, guided by an entirely different approach to color.
+Yet it wasn’t until the 1880s that the first practical technique appeared, guided by an entirely different approach to color in photography.

 In 1891, physicist Gabriel Lippmann proudly announced to the Academy of Sciences: ”I have succeeded in obtaining the image of the spectrum with its colors on a photographic plate whereby the image remains fixed and can remain in daylight without deterioration.”
 Indeed, he is considered the inventor of a method based on the interference phenomenon, which even earned him a Nobel Prize in 1908.
 His technique, based on the propagation of waves and containing no additional dyes or pigments, produced admirable imagery of a multicolored parrot, a bowl of oranges with a red poppy on top, a group of flags and perhaps the most famous one of a stained glass window.
 He projected an image onto a special photographic plate capable of recording detail smaller than the wavelengths of visible light.